 Negative keywords give real estate agents a powerful tool to exclude people who use specific words and phrases when searching for real estate listings.

 Once you know who you are trying to engage with, you can use negative keywords to define further who your ads are served to.
-Instead of wasting Google AdWords marketing budget on unqualified leads, you can limit your audience and focus your marketing strategy on people who are more likely to contact your real estate agency.
+Instead of wasting Google Ads marketing budget on unqualified leads, you can limit your audience and focus your marketing strategy on people who are more likely to contact your real estate agency.

 Homebuyers are looking for homes based on their needs, and sometimes their needs do not match your specialty.
 For example, if you are involved with luxury home sales, you can add several negative keywords like a cheap, bargain, and retired to your negative keyword list to ensure that your ads do not appear when those terms are used in search queries.